 What has the Commission done up to now?

-A Public Consultation on the Access to Interoperability Information of Digital Products and Services closed in June 2012.
+- A Public Consultation on the Access to Interoperability Information of Digital Products and Services was held in 2012.
 It addressed owners and potential users of interoperability information not covered by standards.